cassiecapewell/coding-challenges-1.0/README.md

-# 👩‍💻 Daily Coding Challenges
+# 👩‍💻 Daily Coding Challenges 1.0 (aka: old)

-This repository is a collection of my daily coding challenge solutions.
+This repository is a collection of my daily coding challenge solutions, from February to April 2021.

 ### 🧐 Why?